 Reformed Expository Commentary (REC): Reviews

-World Magazine: 2017 commentary “Series of the Year”
+World Magazine names the REC series the 2017 “Series of the Year”

-“Here is exposition modeled by pastors with scholarly gifts and by scholars with pastor’s hearts.
-Exegetical and theological reliability, redemptive-historical sensitivity, a Christ-centered focus, and contemporary practical application—these are promised hallmarks of the series.
-May it serve as a model to encourage and enthuse a new generation to love the Word of God and to rediscover the life-transforming power of expository preaching!”
+Theologian Sinclair Fergueson said, “Here is exposition modeled by pastors with scholarly gifts and by scholars with pastor’s hearts.
+Exegetical and theological reliability, redemptive-historical sensitivity, a Christ-centered focus, and contemporary practical application—these are promised hallmarks of the series.”

 REC Author interviews on Best Bible Commentaries

 Theologian A few authors in the REC series have participated in Q&A interviews with Best Bible Commentaries.
 Please follow the provided links to read the interviews in full.